r-o-main/users-exercise/README.md

 ## Roadmap
 This API has been implemented in a very short timeframe and there are few limitations to consider (non exhaustive list):
 - [ ] Authentication and authorization were out of scope, but Django REST framework supports [authentication]  (https://www.django-rest-framework.org/api-guide/authentication/) and [permissions](https://www.django-rest-framework.org/api-guide/permissions/).
-- [ ] Passwords are stored and returned in plain text.
+- [ ] Obviously passwords: they are stored and returned in plain text.
 Instead, we could for instance extend the Django `User` model to [manage passwords](https://docs.djangoproject.com/en/3.1/topics/auth/passwords/) or obfuscate passwords using a [custom field](https://www.django-rest-framework.org/api-guide/fields/#custom-fields) trick.
+My personal preference would go for an access token system as much as possible.
 - [ ] Logging is currently limited to the print of messages to the standard output for the sake of the exercise.
 I'd recommend to use Python logging facility for proper logging with the relevant level of information(DEBUG, INFO, WARNING, ERROR).
-Logging a unique transaction ID for each request could also ease the investigation.
+Logging a global unique ID per transaction could also ease the traceability and troubleshooting (especially in a distributed environment).
-- [ ] Deployment through Docker for instance.
-- [ ] Kafka producer can be improved, for instance:
+- [ ] Current Kafka producer is very simple and can be extended, for instance:
-  - configuration can be extended.
-  - New events could be published in case of failure to notify the other services.
+  - Using the parameters defined in https://kafka-python.readthedocs.io/en/master/apidoc/KafkaProducer.html
+  - For each action modifying users data, the data is pushed to kafka upon success only.
+But if the push to kafka fails, it may end up with data modified in database and no events sent to notify other services of the modification.
+The retry mechanism of Kafka can help, but for non-retriable exceptions, if these notifications modify the state of other services, the SAGA pattern microservice architecture could help mitigating dual writes issues.
+New events could be published in case of failure to notify the other services or rollback the change.
   - Mock for the tests.
+  - When kafka environment is not set or down, there is an impact on the performance of the API.
+- [ ] Sqlite database is suitable for this exercise, but for better security and scalability, other RDMS like MySQL or PostgreSQL are probably more suitable.
+- [ ] The server is not setup for production.
+Containerizing the application with Docker would be a good option on top of that to create a production-ready setup.
+- [ ] Adding a detailed reference documentation for the API.
-- [ ]
+- [ ] Users API could have more parameters, for instance:
+    - `country` to return users with address located in a country
+    - `since_id` to return users with id greater than since_id
+    - `max_id` to return users with id less than max_id
+    - `until` to return users created before a date (requires to add creation date)
+    - etc.

 ## License
 Distributed under the MIT License.
 See LICENSE for more information.